zloster/FrameworkBenchmarks/README.md

 ## Important:
 This branch here is for historical reasons.
 It served as a demonstration for a discussion on a PostgreSQL JDBC mailing list.

 The purpose it to compare easily various versions of the PostgreSQL JDBC driver for performance.
 The "magic" is happening in the Java/servlet framework.
-See [the config](frameworks/Java/servlet/config.json) there.
+See [the config](frameworks/Java/servlet/benchmark_config.json) there.
 Also check the Maven build file.
+In the TFB environment (or the Vagrant box) use the following command to get results:

+`tfb --mode test --test servlet servlet-postgres-v42 servlet-postgres-v9`

 =======

 # Welcome to [TechEmpower Framework Benchmarks (TFB)](http://www.techempower.com/benchmarks/)